RUSSELL D' ALESSIO

 The Maine life has always been the filter through which I dream.
 As a painter, this landscape, has been an incredible inspiration and root cause of my works for over fifty years.

-I have shared my passion for the arts through my gallery of thirty- one years in Bar Harbor with fellow artists, visitors, and the community making me and active part of the arts in Maine for five decades."
+I have shared my passion for the arts through my gallery of thirty-two years in Bar Harbor with fellow artists, visitors, and the community making me and active part of the arts in Maine for five decades."

 My paintings are a place where adults engage in a world of childish innocents.

 It’s about a perfect day, a place of eternal youth.
 Everything is brightly animated, emotionally charged yet peaceful; it is art to find your inner child.